delivered the opinion of the Court.

 "3.
 For the purpose of measurement, the area of an indentation is that lying between the low-water mark around the shore of the indentation and a line joining the low-water marks of its natural entrance points.
 Where, because of the presence of islands, an indentation has more than one mouth, the semi-circle shall be drawn on a line as long as the sum total of the lengths of the lines across the different mouths.
 Islands within an indentation shall be included as if they were part of the water areas of the indentation.

-"4.
-If the distance between the low-water marks of the natural entrance points of a bay does not exceed twenty-four miles, a closing line may be drawn between these two low-water marks, and the waters enclosed thereby shall be considered as internal waters.
+“4.
+If the distance between the low-water marks of the natural entrance points of a bay does not exceed twenty-four miles, a closing line may be drawn between these two low-water marks, and the waters enclosed thereby shah be considered as internal waters.

-"5.
-Where the distance between the low-water marks of the natural entrance points of a bay exceeds twenty-four miles, a straight baseline of twenty-four miles shall be drawn within the bay in such a manner as to enclose the maximum area of water that is possible with a line of that length.
+“5.
+Where the distance between the low-water marks of the natural entrance points of a bay exceeds twenty-four miles, a straight baseline of twenty-four miles shall be drawn within the bay in such

-"6.
-The foregoing provisions shall not apply to so-called `historic' bays, or in any case where the straight baseline system provided for in article 4 is applied."
+“6.
+The foregoing provisions shall not apply to so-called 'historic’ bays, or in any case where the straight baseline system provided for in article 4 is applied.”

 Brief for Respondent 1; Brief for United States 2, 32.

-[8] Some disagreement exists as to whether there must be formal acquiescence on the part of foreign states, or whether the mere absence of opposition is sufficient.
-United States v.
-Louisiana (Louisiana Boundary Case) 394 U.S. 11, 23-24, n.
-27 (1969).
+Some disagreement exists as to whether there must be formal acquiescence on the part of foreign states, or whether the mere absence of opposition is sufficient.

-[10] As with many colonial enterprises of the day, the governance of Alaska in the Russian period, for the most part, was exercised through semiprivate corporations.
+As with many colonial enterprises of the day, the governance of Alaska in the Russian period, for the most part, was exercised through semiprivate corporations.
 See generally H. Chevigny, Russian America: The Great Alaska Venture, 1741-1867 (1965).
 The most important of these corporations, the Russian-American Company, was chartered in 1799, several years after the incident near Port Graham.
 Id., at 75 The record and findings are silent on the relationship between the fur trader and the interests asserted.
-Thus, we have no occasion to consider whether the acts of a semiprivate colonial corporation are to be given the same weight as the direct acts of a national government for purposes of establishing a claim to historic waters.
+Thus, we have no occasion to consider whether the acts of a semiprivate colonial corporation are to be given the same weight as the direct acts of a national government for purposes of establishing a claim to historic Waters.

 The Cannon Shot Rule was to the effect that a coastal state possessed sovereignty over the waters within range of cannon shot from its shore.
 Many modern scholars believe that the present 3-mile limit is derived from the traditional range of 18th century cannon.
 Kent, The Historical Origins of the Three-Mile Limit, 48 Am.
 J. Int’l L. 537 (1954); Walker, Territorial Waters: The Cannon Shot Rule, 22 Brit.
 Y. B. Int’l L. 210 (1945).
 The actual range of the cannon fired by the fur trader is, of course, now irrelevant.
 The significant fact is that the incident can be viewed as an assertion of jurisdiction only over those waters in Cook Inlet that were within range of cannon shot from shore.